actcheng/leetcode-solutions/README.md

-# Hello-to-Leetcode
+# Solution to Leetcode

 Hi, I am Anna.
-This repository is for storing my codes which has been accepted in Leetcode
+This repository is for storing my codes which has been accepted in Leetcode.
+I am using Python 3.